qgis/QGIS-Website/README.md

 > **Note:** To run the tests as described above, you need to have docker installed on your machine and the appropriate permissions to run docker commands.

+## Search Functionality
+The search functionality uses both [FuseJS](https://fusejs.io/) and [MarkJS](https://markjs.io/).

+The search functionality code is based on this [Blog Post](https://makewithhugo.com/add-search-to-a-hugo-site/) and [GitHub Gist](https://gist.github.com/eddiewebb/735feb48f50f0ddd65ae5606a1cb41ae) by [Eddie Webb](https://twitter.com/eddturtle).

+Content folders need to be excluded from search, by making them [headless bundles](https://gohugo.io/content-management/page-bundles/#headless-bundle) - which we have done for the sustaining member and flagship user folders in content/.
+To make other content folders which are not rendererd and included in search results, add an ```index.md``` file with the following content: ```headless = true```.

 ## 📁 File naming conventions